waddaboo/shorturl/README.md

 npm run local
 ```

+5. API can then be accessed at http://localhost:8080/v1.0/

 ## API Documentation

 For detailed instructions on specific API usage, please refer to the link [here](https://documenter.getpostman.com/view/15205486/2s9Ykn92ZV)